 In August 2023, Occidental entered into an agreement with Carbon Engineering Ltd., its equity method investee, to purchase the remaining 68% interest not already owned by Occidental or its affiliates for total cash consideration of approximately \$1.1 billion, resulting in Carbon Engineering becoming a wholly owned subsidiary of Occidental.
-The transaction qualifies as a business combination and is accounted for using the acquisition method of accounting.
+The transaction qualified as a business combination and was accounted for using the acquisition method of accounting.
 Because Occidental acquired control of Carbon Engineering in the 2023 purchase, Occidental remeasured its previously held 32% equity interest at its acquisition-date fair value and recognized the resulting gain of \$283 million in accordance with GAAP.
-The purchase price will be made in three approximately equal annual payments, with the first payment made at closing.
+The purchase price was payable in three approximately equal annual payments, with the first payment made at closing.
 This transaction closed on November 3, 2023, and Occidental made the first payment of \$349 million.
-The remaining two payments will be paid on the first and second anniversaries of closing, which were accrued on the closing date.
-With this purchase Occidental intends to accelerate technological innovation and cost reductions in Carbon Engineering's direct air capture technology.
-Carbon Engineering's current and historical results of operations are immaterial to Occidental.
+The second payment of \$318 million was made in the fourth quarter of 2024, and the last payment will be made in 2025.

 The purchase price was allocated to the major categories of assets and liabilities acquired based upon their estimated fair values at the date of acquisition.
-The valuation of intangible assets is based on inputs that are not observable in the market and thus represent Level 3 inputs.
+The valuation of intangible assets was based on inputs that are not observable in the market and thus represent Level 3 inputs.
 The fair value of intangible assets was derived using an income approach, with significant inputs being forecasted revenues and expenses, an anticipated growth rate, and an estimated discount rate.